rubyconfig/config/README.md

 end
 ```

+This will also overwrite the same config entries from the main file.

 ### Developer specific config files

 If you want to have local settings, specific to your machine or development environment, you can use the following files, which are automatically `.gitignore` :